-When importing data, Data Loader reads, extracts, and loads data from comma separated values (CSV) files or from a database connection.
+When importing data, Data Loader reads, extracts, and loads data from comma-separated values (CSV) files or from a database connection.
 When exporting data, it outputs CSV files.

-Note: If commas are not appropriate for your locale, use a tab or other delimiter.
+Note: If commas aren't appropriate for your locale, use a tab or other delimiter.
+Specify your delimiter in Data Loader Settings (Settings | Settings).